Introduction

 • Testing the effect of a mod on CPU-side performance requires being completely limited by the CPU while profiling, this can be done with a low enough resolution and/or a fast enough GPU.

-In 99% of cases, you can tell you're CPU bound when the GPU core usage is not maxed out (99/100%).
+In most cases, you can tell you're CPU-bound when the GPU core usage is not maxed out (99/100%).
+Refer to this video for more information.

 • Even if some of the performance results seem so high in FPS, remember that performance gains/losses largely scale the same across different hardware, obviously assuming the testing enviroment is comparable and nothing weird is going on.

 Always interpret performance differences in percentages!
 Absolute values should only be considered for the sake of cross comparison, since the scenes used for testing might be shared.
+In the benchmarks below, you can view percentages relative to the other entries in that group by hovering any bar.

 For instance, telling people that a mod gives 30 more FPS while you're at 30 FPS equals to a 100% increase in performance.
 While it would mean only 15% at 200 FPS.

-• If a test does not include CPU or GPU bound results, assume that it doesn't affect those scenarios enough to be noticeable.
+• If a test does not include CPU or GPU-bound results, assume that it doesn't affect those scenarios enough to be noticeable.

 FNV Benchmarks